Great North Aleworks Expands Distribution to Maine | Brewbound

-MANCHESTER, New Hampshire – Great North Aleworks, Manchester, NH’s hometown brewery, will now be distributed throughout the entire state of Maine.
+MANCHESTER, N.H. — Great North Aleworks, Manchester, NH’s hometown brewery, will now be distributed throughout the entire state of Maine.
 The deep expansion into the state comes after a limited test in several target markets was met with positive reception.

 “We’re excited to head north and show up on the shelves in our neighbor state,” said Rob North, Co-founder and Head Brewer, Great North.
 “Maine is a terrific beer state that appreciates craft beer.
 For a brewery like ours, where quality and fresh beer on the shelves have always been top priorities, Maine is a really attractive place to be.”